okta/okta.github.io/_source/_posts/2018-01-30-build-secure-todo-app-vuejs-aspnetcore.md

 })
 ```

-This file initializes Vuex and makes it available to your Vue components, and that’s it.
+This file initializes Vuex and makes it available to your Vue components.
 The real meat of Vuex is in **mutations** and **actions**, but you’ll write those in separate files to keep everything organized.

 Create a file called `mutations.js`: